-Payload: The email contains a link claiming to be the order details of the transaction.
+The email contains a link claiming to be the order details of the transaction.
 However, clicking on the link automatically downloads a .jar file that contains malware.
-The download is hosted at a site which is used to store various malware downloads.
+The download is hosted at a site that is commonly used to store various malware downloads.

-Spoofed Email and Sender: The sender email was spoofed to impersonate a legitimate email address used by AT&T Wireless to send tracking notifications to customers.
-The email body itself perfectly matched legitimate emails sent by this AT&T email address: the formatting, the embedded images, and the content were identical.
+The sender email was spoofed to impersonate a legitimate email address used by AT&T Wireless to send tracking notifications to customers.
+The email body itself perfectly matched legitimate emails sent by this AT&T email address—the formatting, the embedded images, and the content were identical.
 The only differences were the links attached to the email.
 The attacker anticipates that since the sender and the email appear authentic, recipients would be less suspicious of the downloaded malware file.